 How the housing market has changed… It was just a few years ago when it was a seller’s market and they were confidently in control.
 They would have open days where many people would come to view a property for sale leading to bidding wars and a seller walking away with a decent profit.
-Today it is now a buyers’ market, where a buyer can bid down a price, rather than the price increasing way beyond what the buyer anticipated.
-What a total reversal, where have all the buyers gone?
+Today it is now a buyers’ market.
+A buyer can bid down a price, rather than the price increasing way beyond what the buyer anticipated.
+What a total reversal!
+Where have all the buyers gone?
 UK home sales dropped by 7.2% between February 18th and March 18th to 92,270, the lowest level since May 2016 (88,680) according to data by the HMRC.

 Tips on how to start your journey onto the property ladder